kotton21/autopotter/resources/gcs_content_notes.md

 ##The naming convention usually has a print id for each series:
-- TU indicates a tumbler.
+- TU indicates a Tumbler.
 A small tumlber cup with no handle and spiral designs.
 These gcs videos files are usually about 2-3 sec long.
-- TA is a tall tumbler cup with more digital forms.
+- TA stands for tall tumbler.
+It is a tall cup with more digital forms.
 These gcs videos files are usually about 3 sec long.
-- TM is a Martini Tumbler.
+- TM stands for Martini Tumbler.
 Its a martini glass with no stem.
 These gcs videos files are usually about 2-3 sec long.
-- TT is a Tumbly Tumbler.
+- TT is Tumbly Tumbler.
 It's a tumbler but with a conical bottom so that it doesn't sit quite flat on the table.
 These gcs files are usually about 2 sec long.
 - SV loosly stands for Summer Vase, or spline vase.
 It's the first series which used splines to create the surface textures.
 These gcs video files are usually about 7 sec long.
 - RV is Random Vase.
 It's fully random shapes with a smooth texture.
 These gcs videos files are usually about 7 sec long.
 - SM stands for Spline Mug.
 It's a spline based mug using cross sections to build the shapes.
 These gcs videos files are usually about 1-2 sec long.

+Though these acronyms are useful shortcuts for knowing what type of shape the object in the file is, they are not human readable.
+You should only use the human readable name in the text labels and voiceovers in the videos.
+If you use the acronym in the caption, you must explain its meaning.